Givhans Ferry Hero Image

 History & Interpretation

 • Programs and Guided Tours: Programs and guided tours are available by request.
-Astronomy programs are held at the park each year and a nature walk in the spring.
+Paddling programs are held at the park each summer and a nature walk in January.
+Each October, the park hosts the Edisto Blackwater Boogie, a music festival celebrating the Edisto River.
 For more information, be sure to check our programs and events listings.

 • Burial Sites and Cemeteries: Mary Ford's grave, the granddaughter of Phillip Givhan, whom the park was named after, is located on the park.